bimanmandal/learning-spark-on-k8/spark-on-k8-windows-env.md

 ./spark-3.2.0-bin-hadoop3.2/bin/docker-image-tool.sh -r hello-spark -t v1 build
 exit
 ```
-*The above command execution will take some time to complete*
+*The above command execution will take some time to complete.*

 ## 4. Load Docker image in Kind Container Registry
 >**Container Registry:** A container registry is a repository, or collection of repositories, used to store container images for Kubernetes, DevOps,  and container-based application development.